 Syrian painter, performing artist and filmmaker Abdalla Omari was born in Damascus in 1986.
 In 2009, Omari simultaneously graduated from the Damascus University with a degree in English Literature and the Adham Ismail Institute for Visual Arts.
 Abdalla Omari’s paintings were featured with Ayyam Gallery since early 2012 at The Young Collector’s Auction where his captivating portrait garnered much attention and sold over estimate.
 Omari was recently granted asylum in Belgium and he currently lives and works in Brussels, where he started his project " The Vulnerability Series", depicting the world political figures in very vulnerable states, breaking their image of ultimate power.
 "Fraught with emotion, Omari’s oil on canvas compositions tackle complex psychological states, yet retain a profound beauty through their painterly application and realistic portrayal."
 Since his graduation, Omari’s work has been featured in exhibitions, auctions and festivals in: Syria, Lebanon, UAE, Georgia, France, UK , USA, Denmark, Germany, Poland, and others.
 His works are aquired by art institutions like : Barjeel Art Foundation UAE, Ayyam Gallery UAE, Kamel Gallery Damascus, the ministry of culture, Syria, and in private collections around the world.

-Mohammad Zaza, Syrian artist, was born in Riyadh in 1987.
+Mohammad Zaza, Syrian artist, was born in Riyadh in 1987 and currently resides in Brussels.
 Growing up in an artistic family, he started drawing and painting at an early age.
 After completing high school in Saudi Arabia, he moved to Syria in 2006 to study at the faculty of Fine Arts in Aleppo University.
 He held his first solo exhibition in 2008 and, after his graduation in 2010, was appointed as a painting teacher assistant at the University until 2012.
 Besides painting on big size canvases, Zaza also works on illustrations and animations.
 Mohammad has held 10 solo exhibitions across Syria, Saudi Arabia and Turkey, in addition to his participation in many group shows and international art fairs.

 Born in 1982 and a graduate of the Faculty of Fine Arts in Damascus in 2006, Yamen Yousef is a Syrian sculptor artist.
 Having previously participated in many sculpture symposiums, art workshops, art fairs and exhibitions in Damascus, Beirut, Turkey and London.
 His work researches the ability to give expression to the human form, to transmit and translate its language into sculpture form, working to combine traditional sculptural knowledge and technical skills with contemporary issues and thereby trying to create works that are reactions to daily life.
 Yamen has worked with many materials including bronze, wood, metal, plaster, stone, and recycled paper.
 He uses several medias for his artistic expression such as digital media, printmaking and painting.